Probation and Supervised Release: Working as Intended?

 - Violators Tend to Be More Serious Criminals

-The report revealed a not altogether surprising conclusion that those who have worse criminal records and who committed more serious crimes are more apt to violate their conditions of supervision.
-Indeed, the rates of violators originally sentenced for violent and firearms offenses were about twice as high as violators who were sentenced to supervision in the first place.
+The report concluded that those who have worse criminal records with more serious crimes are more apt to violate their conditions of supervision.
+The rates of violators originally sentenced for violent and firearms offenses were about twice as high as violators who were sentenced to supervision in the first place.

 - Crack Cocaine Offenders Violated Supervision at a Greater Rate

-Only 10% of those placed on probation or supervised release committed an offense involving crack cocaine, but crack cocaine offenders accounted for almost 33% of supervision violators.
+Only 10% of those placed on probation or supervised release committed an offense involving crack cocaine.
+Yet, crack cocaine offenders accounted for almost 33% of supervision violators.

 - Violations Tended to Occur Within the First Two Years

-The statistics showed that those who violated their probation or supervised release did so, on average, within two years of the time that their supervision began.
+The statistics showed those who violated probation or supervised release did sowithin two years of the time that their supervision began.
 Indicating that those who will ultimately violate their release conditions will normally do so relatively soon after being put on supervision.

-The takeaway from the USSC’s report is that the relatively high number of supervision violations has not changed over the last half decade, and that the more serious the initial criminal offense, the higher chance that offender will violate any release conditions.
+The takeaway from the report is the high number of supervision violations has not changed over the last half decade.
+The more serious the initial criminal offense, the higher chance that offender will violate any release conditions.

-The key to keep in mind, however, is to watch out for courts and probation officials that hold offenders to an impossible standard to meet conditions they simply cannot meet.
-In those cases, offenders need smart, effective representation to ensure that courts are not allowed to send people to prison without being challenged.
+The key consideration is courts and probation officials that hold offenders to an impossible standard.
+Offenders need smart, effective representation to address courts that send people back to prison unwarranted.
 That is why we invite you to contact the Law Office of Jeremy Gordon.